arey/embedded-jetty-webapp/readme.md

-# Embbeded Jetty web application #
+# Embedded Jetty web application #

 This project shows how to build a WAR-less Java web application with Jetty.